 Encouraging Referral Connections

-When you really click with a client, you may develop a relationship with other power players involved with them laterally while working together on a project.
+When you really click with clients, you’re uniquely positioned to establish relationships with other power players in their industry.
 This is a great opportunity for referrals, and once you’ve established trust, all you have to do is ask.

 After all, if you’ve helped a client get great results, it’s likely they will want the same for people in their personal or professional network.
 You may ask them to refer you to contacts in exchange for you doing the same.
 You just never know when someone in your client’s network will need your services, causing your client to remember your request and refer you.
 This is another situation where building strong relationships with your clients is paramount, because an excellent reputation travels fastest by word of mouth.